JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Conversation style

-Representative of the randomness or "creativity" in the text generation, it ranges between 0 and 1.
+The default value is 0.3, representing the randomness or "creativity" in the text generation.
 A higher value generates more diverse output, while a lower value sticks closely to the training data.
-The default value is set at 0.3, with 0 being the most deterministic and 1 being the most random.
+0 is the most deterministic, and 1 is the most random.

 ### Window Memory

 This tool stores the historical log of your past conversations.
-By default, it is set to 4.
-You can adjust this value to your preference.
+By default, it is set to 4, but you can adjust this value to your preference.

 - Default: 4
 - Minimum: 1